Good Guest Writing at Desiring God

 We should begin by saying that due to seasons of heavy volume, often many very good article submissions that come in to us are turned down.
 But however unfortunate, this reality never stops us from entertaining new authors and watching for fresh articles that will edify our broad readership.

-We are always looking for articles that focus on joy in God, or expresses a key insight from the Bible in a fresh story.
+Our focus is narrow.
+We need articles that focus on joy in God, and expresses a key insight from the Bible in a fresh story.
 The best genre for what we're looking for is creative non-fiction.
 And we are deeply committed to the Bible, to exegesis, and to a Reformed understanding of salvation and sanctification (aka Calvinism).
+The aroma of God's sovereignty is present in just about everything we publish.
 Our aim is to serve up this robust theology through the voice of a living and breathing writer with a personal encounter to tell.
 So how does theology intersect your life?
 Such a question is often the doorway to our best articles.

 Our guest posts vary in length depending on content, but 700–900 words is the sweet spot.